FedeMontanari/core-keeper-cooking/README.md

 ```
 datasource db {
   provider  = "postgresql"
-  url       = env("POSTGRES_PRISMA_URL")
+  url       = env("POSTGRES_PRISMA_URL") // Change these accordingly as you need.
   directUrl = env("POSTGRES_URL_NON_POOLING")
 }
 ```

-This project includes a seeding script for a basic (and outdated) dataset.
+This project includes a seeding script for a basic (and probably outdated) dataset.
 After installing the dependencies you can run the following command to populate the DB

 `pnpm db:seed`

 ### Scraping

-I aim to get a scraping/parsing script to get more accurate and up to date data using [RussDev's CoreKeepersWorkshop](https://github.com/RussDev7/CoreKeepersWorkshop) JSON output files.
+I aim to get a scraping/parsing script to get more accurate and up to date data using [Cysidus' Wiki](https://corekeeper.atma.gg/en/Core_Keeper_Wiki).
 Currently there's a parsing script in `/scraping/index.ts` but it needs more work, such as online scraping to avoid handling files and integration with the DB seed script.

 To run these files you can run the following command

 `pnpm scrape`

-Two files will be created under the scraping directory.
+Multiple files should be created under the same directory (`/scraping/`) named `*dataType*-out.json`.
+You can use these files to seed the Database.

 ### Running Locally